The 20 Best Airlines for Customer Service

 “Qatar Airways ranks as the best airline in the world in 2019 because not only does it have high ratings for service quality and claims processing, but it also performs significantly better than most airlines in terms of on-time performance.
 Qatar Airways delivers passengers to their destinations on time 84 percent of the time,” according to Henrik Zillmer, CEO of AirHelp, a site dedicated to fighting for and protecting travelers’ rights to compensation for issues such as overbooked and canceled flights, airline strikes, missed connections, and delays.
 The rankings come from AirHelp’s 2019 report.

 Despite what you may hear from the airline’s critics on social media, American Airlines jumped from 23rd last year to 2nd place this year based on AirHelp’s metrics.
 The U.S.-based carrier “scored highly in claims processing, showing the airline is making an effort to provide a better experience for travelers when their trips don’t go as planned and giving them the compensation they deserve by processing their claims.”
 The airline’s representatives deal with unfortunate issues like delayed baggage during international travel with a generous reimbursement policy that allows passengers to buy essential clothes and toiletries to bridge the gap until they’re reunited with their suitcases.
-Having status on American has its perks but there are still things you can get for free on an airplane.

 Another huge year-over-year jump sees Aeromexico move from 26th overall to 3rd in AirHelp’s ranking of the best airlines in the world.
 Like American, Aeromexico excels in claims processing and in quality of service.
 AirHelp remarks that “it is refreshing to see the high score in claims processing as this airline is putting an emphasis on the fair treatment of passengers, and that has led to strong results in this year’s ranking.”